EricsonWillians/Ergame/README.md

 [Check out the Ergame wiki I'm writing in order to learn how to use it](https://github.com/EricsonWillians/Ergame/wiki).

-Download **ergame.py** and check out with this minimum code how easy it is to setup a basic window with working close operation right now!
+Download **ergame.py** and check out how easy it is to setup a basic window with working close operation with just a few lines of code!

 ```
 import ergame as er